-Refer to CD-ROM Guide to Installation for information about applying fix packs to administrative installation images and local client installations.
+Refer to Installation Guide for information about applying fix packs to administrative installation images and local client installations.

 Manufacturing Refreshes (MRs)

 Manufacturing refreshes are packages containing a bundle of APARs and possibly new product options and improvements.
 For Personal Communications, new manufacturing refreshes are cumulative.
 To check for manufacturing refreshes, click Check for MRs in the Product Update Tool.